Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 ## 4. Features
 [Go up to the top](#table-of-contents)

 The home/landing page presents the title of the site as a question "Love Quizzing?"
-Below this there are four images which represent the four categories of quizzes,
+Below this there are four images which represent the four categories of quizes.

 Each image acts as a responsive button which takes you to its corresponding quiz page when, clicked upon.